mr-abhay/mister-rc.github.io/_posts/2021-06-18-WinAPI-Environment-Variables.md

 ## User Environment Variables and System Environment Variables

 As you might already know, you can have different users on same Windows machine.
-So, the User Environment Variables are specific to a single user for which they were made, and System Environment Variables are same for every user on they same System / Machine.
+So, the User Environment Variables are specific to a single user for which they were made, and System Environment Variables are same for every user on the same System / Machine.

 The user Environment Variables are stored in the Windows Registry at the path `HKEY_CURRENT_USER\Environment` and the location of System Environment Variables in the Windows registry is `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Environment`.